isaacafrifa/CLR/README.md

 ### General Info ###

-* This project serves a backend for my Bug Tracker (React App).
+* This project is the backend for my`CLR app` (React JS App).
+You can check out the frontend in my repo.
 This application uses a monolith architecture.
-* This project is as at now strictly for *demo* purposes and will be used be published on heroku soon.
+* This project is as at now strictly for *demo* purposes and is live on heroku.
 * Version : v1

 ### Technologies ###